 Not likely.
-When you find lots of termite swarmers on the side of your home, it is likely that they came from a nest of termites that have been feeding on your home.
+When you find lots of termite swarmers on the side of your home, they likely came from a nest of termites that have been feeding on your home.
 Why?

 Because termite swarms don't last for more than about 30 minutes.
 If they're still in a swarm, they are near the nest that produced them.

 Because termite swarmers don't travel far.
 Their job is to find a mate and establish new nests.
 They're not looking to make a journey.

 Because termite workers travel as far as the length of a football field to find food.
 If the nest that produced those swarmers is within a hundred yards, your home could be one of the food sources they've been nibbling on.

 When you find a swarm of winged termites on the exterior of your home, it is a warning sign of termite damage.
 While termite swarmers don't feed on wood, the workers from their colony do.
 And workers feed on more than one source of wood at a time.
 They can be feeding on a stump in your yard, a tree that has heart rot next to your home, a wood pallet that you've put some yard equipment on, wooden fence posts, wooden deck supports, and your home, all at the same time.

 There is a strong possibility of a large presence of wood-destroying insects in your property if you've found termites crawling on the outside.
 Why?

 Because it takes years for a colony to begin to produce swarmers.
 That is years that they have had time to create ground tunnels to your home and bore tunnels up inside the wood of your home.

 Because termites are plentiful.
 A single colony can have a population in the hundreds of thousands, and your property can be attacked by more than one colony at a time.